Maeltarh/irc-serveur/README.md

 The project also includes:
 - File sending: Enable clients to share files.
 - Bot support: Add a bot to manage channels or automate tasks.

+#
+*This project is inspired by the "ft_irc" assignment from my curriculum at 42 School.*